 Climate Crisis

 Climate change warnings began over 50 years ago.
 Scientists revealed how rising carbon dioxide levels in our atmosphere would impact our climate systems and contribute to raising temperatures.

-Since the industrial revolution, global economies have been built around the fossil fuel industry.
+Since the Industrial Revolution, global economies have been built around the fossil fuel industry.
 The ongoing profits are in the trillions.
 Despite all the devastating signals, we are still failing to meet almost every target set to curb emissions.
-Inaction by world leaders has become the norm, likewise their hollow promises.

 ‘Once we start to act, hope is everywhere.
 So instead of looking for hope, look for action.
 Then, and only then, hope will come.’ - Greta Thunberg

 Projections show that we are set to cross the 1.5-degree limit by 2040.
-Just half a degree more and the effects on poverty, temperatures, sea level, biodiversity loss, and drought will be significantly worse.
+Just half a degree more, and the effects on poverty, temperatures, sea level, biodiversity loss, and drought will be significantly worse.

 Diagram displaying the 8 largest oil companies.
 They are listed vertically and shown with their logos, revenues, profits, and employee numbers.